Find The Best Insurance

 File your taxes as soon as you can: most taxpayers get a refund and the IRS needs your current bank account to send a stimulus check

 States set their own filing deadlines, and a few have deadlines before the federal date

 Taxpayers will be eligible for a new charitable contributions deduction worth up to $300

 The deadline to file your 2019 federal income tax return is July 15, 2020.
 The Department of the Treasury decided to extend the normal tax filing deadline (April 15) by 90 days because of the economic disruption caused by the COVID-19 coronavirus.
 If you will owe a tax bill when you file your taxes, you also have until July 15 to pay the IRS before it begins to charge you late fees and interest.

 We still recommend that you file your taxes as soon as possible because the sooner you file your taxes, the sooner you will get your refund.
-IRS data from 2019 shows that 72% of all tax returns got a refund last year.
 So far in 2020, 78% of all tax returns have received a refund, at an average value of $2,973.
-Even a below-average tax refund could go a long way to help those who have lost income during this pandemic.
+Filing now and choosing direct deposit will also give the IRS your most current bank information, so you can easily receive your coronavirus stimulus check.
 For help filing your taxes, try our guide to filing taxes in 2020.

 As the current situation changes, you can find the latest coronavirus tax updates on the IRS website.